This article will walk you through the fundamentals of Composing (Creating and Publishing) social content with confidence using Statusbrew's Compose.

 - Share links with their metadata preview

+Enter the links as a part of the text in the Compose text field.
 Any metadata gathered from the link entered will also display as a link preview.
 To edit metadata, click on the Customize Link Preview button beneath the preview.

 Link customization is only available on LinkedIn and Facebook Pages with verified domains.
 Learn more

 Click on Shorten Links in the Compose window and shorten the link using bitly.

 Use the Campaign URL Builder to add preferred UTM campaign parameters to your shortened links so you can track custom campaigns in analytics.
 Learn More.

 Clicking on Customize for Each Network button on the top-right of the text field in the Compose window will split your chosen social networks into separate tabs.